Fort Bridger – HauntedHouses.com

 Most of the buildings which were used by soldiers and officers a like, have their own spectral inhabitants.

-In the stone building which is now home to the museum, an entity or two entertains themselves by playing with the copy machines, and other electrical devices.
+In the stone building/ former barracks and a milking barn, which is now home to the museum, an entity or two entertain themselves by playing with the copy machines, and other electrical devices.

 One or more animal entities